 Over the years, Gary has been named to the “100 Most Influential Lawyers in America” list by the National Law Journal, The “Elite 100” by Upside Magazine, the “Top 100” by Micro Times, and “Lawyers of the Year” by California Lawyer Magazine.
 He has been profiled in The New Yorker, The New York Times, The Wall Street Journal, Wired Magazine, The Financial Times, and Business Week, among other publications.

 Gary is perhaps best known for his work against Microsoft’s monopoly in the 1990s, including his opposition to Microsoft’s acquisition of Intuit and to the Justice Department’s first settlement with Microsoft.
 He is generally credited with spearheading the efforts that led to the U.S. Government’s successful lawsuit against Microsoft.

 Gary's book, Free The Market!
 Why Only Government Can Keep the Marketplace Competitive, was published by Penguin Group in 2009.
-Later the same year, Gary co-founded the Open Book Alliance, a coalition of library associations, writers groups, small publisher associations and tech companies engaged in book scanning to successfully oppose the Google Book Settlement in New York.
+Later the same year, Gary co-founded the Open Book Alliance, a coalition of library associations, writers’ groups, small publisher associations and tech companies engaged in book scanning to successfully oppose the Google Book Settlement.